Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

 \item Since a single embedding model was needed to extract the supervised embeddings, we trained an embedding model using a stratified data partition (80\% train -- 20\% internal validation for early stopping).
 Finally, we extracted the molecular representations for each labeled dataset from these embedding models. \end{enumerate}

-In addition to Figure \ref{figure:summary-workflow}, which summarizes the whole experimental workflow of our paper, we provide a more detailed graphical summary of the training stage of the unsupervised and supervised methods in Figures \ref{figure:training_unsupervised} and \ref{figure:training_supervised}, respectively.
+In addition to Figure \ref{figure:summary-workflow}, which summarizes the whole experimental workflow of our paper, we provide a more detailed graphical summary of the training stage of both unsupervised and supervised methods in Figures \ref{figure:training_unsupervised} and \ref{figure:training_supervised}, respectively.
+The source code needed to extract the embeddings from the trained embedding models is either provided by the original authors, as in the case of \textit{Seq2Seq}\footnote{\url{https://github.com/XericZephyr/seq2seq-fingerprint}.}, or by us.
+Please refer to Section ``Data availability statement" for further details.

-\subsubsection{Evaluation of the Molecular Embeddings}
+\subsubsection{Evaluation of the molecular embeddings}

-In this paper, we aimed at comparing the usefulness of different learned molecular representations in the context of QSAR modeling.
-For this purpose, we conducted a comprehensive evaluation of the methods under study through five classification tasks, defined by the five labeled datasets described in Table \ref{table:labeled_datasets}.
-We obtained a total of ten combinations of unsupervised molecular embeddings and two combinations of supervised molecular embeddings per labeled dataset, as shown in Figures \ref{figure:training_unsupervised} and \ref{figure:training_supervised}.
-Besides, we computed three traditional molecular representations for each of the labeled datasets: a 1024-bit ECFP fingerprint using RDKit \cite{landrum2016rdkit} using radius $r=2$, a 166-bit MACCS keys fingerprint also computed with RDKit, and a vector of molecular descriptors computed using Mordred \cite{moriwaki2018mordred}.
-We computed 0D, 1D and 2D descriptors for all datasets and discarded those having more than $5\%$ of $NaN$ entries.
-The final number of molecular descriptors varies for each labeled dataset: $1018$ for SR-ARE, $1016$ for SR-MMP and SR-ATAD5, $1150$ for HIV and $1428$ for PCBA-686978.
-All three representations were computed from RDKit canonical SMILES formulas.
+In order to evaluate the different learned molecular embeddings in QSAR modeling, we tested them on five classification and three regression tasks, defined by the eight labeled datasets described in Table \ref{table:labeled_datasets}.
+We obtained a total of ten different unsupervised molecular embeddings and two different supervised molecular embeddings per labeled dataset, as shown in Figures \ref{figure:training_unsupervised} and \ref{figure:training_supervised}.
+In addition, we computed three traditional molecular representations for each labeled dataset: a 1024-bit ECFP4 fingerprint using RDKit \cite{landrum2016rdkit}, a 166-bit MACCS keys fingerprint also computed with RDKit, and a vector of molecular descriptors computed using Mordred \cite{moriwaki2018mordred}.
+We computed 0D, 1D and 2D descriptors for all datasets and discarded those having more than $5\%$ of \textit{NaN} entries.
+The final number of molecular descriptors is as follows: $1018$ for SR-ARE, $1016$ for SR-MMP and SR-ATAD5, $1150$ for HIV, $1428$ for PCBA-686978, $1226$ for ESOL, $1176$ for FreeSolv and $1429$ for Lipophilicity.
+All the traditional representations were computed from RDKit canonical SMILES formulas.